Computing the inverses, their power sums, and extrema for Euler's totient and other multiplicative functions: Formal Dirichlet series framework

 From now on, we assume that $f$ is a fixed multiplicative function.

-We find it convenient to define binary multiplication $\times$ and addition $+$ on sets of positive integers as follows: $U\times V = \{ u\cdot v\ :\ u\in U, v\in V\}$ and $U+V = U\cup V$.
-Equipped with these operations the set $\P(\mathbb{Z}_{>0})$ of finite nonempty subsets of positive integers forms a commutative semiring (with the multiplicative identity $\{1\}$) and allows us to consider Dirichlet series with coefficients from this semiring.
+We find it convenient to define binary multiplication $\times$ and addition $+$ operations on sets of positive integers as follows: $U\times V = \{ u\cdot v\ :\ u\in U,\ v\in V\}$ and $U+V = U\cup V$.
+Equipped with these operations the set $\P(\mathbb{Z}_{>0})$ of finite\footnote{The combinatorial identities~\eqref{F1}, \eqref{F3}, \eqref{F1X}, \eqref{F3X} proved in this section hold in the case of infinite pre-images as well, while our restriction to the finite case is dictated purely by computational needs.} subsets of positive integers forms a commutative semiring (with the additive identity $\emptyset$ and the multiplicative identity $\{1\}$) and allows us to consider formal Dirichlet series with coefficients from this semiring.\footnote{To emphasize that the defined $+$ and $\times$ are semiring operations, we use their big versions (in place of more traditional $\Sigma$ and $\prod$) to denote the corresponding series summation and product operators.
+Some background information on formal Dirichlet series over semirings is given in the Appendix.}